 A Development Team has the skill and knowledge to implement products.
 A Product Owner is the manifestation of the Business within the Scrum Team (connecting it with the customer).
 A ScrumMaster has to the skill and knowledge to coach a Scrum Team, help it continuously improve its development process, and address Impediments.

-Usually the Scrum Team is brought into existence by a Product Owner (PO) to realize his or her vision to achieve value, and in many contexts the PO will work within an enterprise to create the Scrum Team as a small, autonomous enterprise within the larger entity.
-The PO will take the role to lead the team in the direction of the Vision.
-The team adds a small number of Developers which may grow over time but never beyond a Small Team of no more than about seven Developers.
-The Developers have their own identity as a Development Team which manages itself to its forecasts and commitments.
+Usually the Scrum Team is brought into existence by a Product Owner to realize his or her vision to achieve value, and in many contexts the Product Owner will work within an enterprise to create the Scrum Team as a small, autonomous enterprise within the larger entity.
+The Product Owner will take the role to lead the team in the direction of the Vision.
+The team adds a small number of Developers that may grow over time but never beyond a Small Team of no more than about seven Developers.
+The Developers have their own identity as a Development Team that manages itself to its forecasts and commitments.
 The Product Owner and Developers together make sure the ScrumMaster position is filled; the ScrumMaster takes ownership of the process and supports the team in ongoing improvement.

 The Scrum Team is more than a wrapper for including the Product Owner in a team.
 The Scrum Team is a small business that can work within the context of the organization and make independent decisions to respond to the customer.
 This change in structure has a significant effect in the development of products when using Scrum.

 ✥ ✥ ✥